A Sensitivity Analysis Methodology for Rule-Based Stochastic Chemical Systems: Methodology

 Given $\mathbf{x}\in X$, the model observable $f(\mathbf{x})$ is a stochastic variable where the uncertainty is linked to the internal stochastic effects within the system.
 The variable distribution, population mean $\mathbb{E}[f(\mathbf{x})]=\bar{f}(\mathbf{x})$, and population standard deviation $\sigma$ are unknown.
 To approximate $\bar{f}(\mathbf{x})$ we need to run simulations a sufficient number of times.
 As a key component of our methodology, this sample size will be dynamically adjusted based on the uncertainty present in the gradient approximation.
 Then the mean of the final sample is used as the estimate of $\bar{f}(\mathbf{x})$.
 We will break this down in the following.

 To obtain a reliable gradient approximation, our approach is to minimize the uncertainty in the slopes $Z_{\mathbf{x},1}, \dots, Z_{\mathbf{x},n}$.
 For a slope $Z_{\mathbf{x},j}$ this uncertainty can be regarded as an \textit{angle} that represents the range inside which many possible slopes can exist---each potentially being the one connecting the true population means of $f(\mathbf{x})$ and $f(\mathbf{x'_j})$.
 When running $N$ initial simulations to obtain $f(\mathbf{x})$ and $f(\mathbf{x'_j})$, we can calculate the \SI{95}{\percent} confidence intervals (CI) for $\bar{f}(\mathbf{x})$ and $\bar{f}(\mathbf{x'_j})$.
 Recall that the characteristics of CIs is that with \SI{95}{\percent} confidence, the true population mean lies somewhere within it (given suitable assumptions on the probability distribution in question).
 In other words, the interval defines a range of plausible values for the true mean, based on the observed data.
-Therefore, the width of the interval, determined by the margin of error (MoE), represents the scope within which the gradient likely lies.
-This scope can be characterized by an angle $\omega$---the range of gradient uncertainty.
+The width of the interval, determined by the margin of error (MoE), represents the scope within which the gradient likely lies.
+Geometrically, one could draw multiple slopes by connecting any value within the CI around $\bar{f}(\mathbf{x})$ to any value within the CI around $\bar{f}(\mathbf{x'_j})$ (\ref{fig:angle_a}).
+This yields a family of slopes, between the extreme possible gradients (\ref{fig:angle_b}).
+The same extreme gradients appear if we combine the two intervals into a single extended one (right side of figure \ref{fig:angle_d}), and choosing any slope connecting $\bar{f}(\mathbf{x})$ to this new extended interval---a valid candidate for the true gradient.
+This collection of slopes is captured by an angle $\omega$, the range of gradient uncertainty.
 Figure~\ref{fig:angle_uncertainty} illustrates $\omega$.
 As the number of simulations increases to $2N, 3N,\dots$ (see~Figure~\ref{fig:workflow}), the confidence interval narrows, resulting in a decrease in the uncertainty angle $\omega$.
 This angle is a way to quantify and control the confidence in the gradient estimation and hence of the outcome of the sensitivity analysis.
-In this paper, we set as our goal to run simulations to achieve $\omega<\qty{5}{\degree}$ before timeout (but other angle uncertainty thresholds could be chosen, of course).
+In this paper, we set as our goal to run simulations to achieve $\omega<\qty{5}{\degree}$ before timeout, but other angle uncertainty thresholds could, of course, be chosen.
+We should note that this angle threshold should always be chosen in relation to the scaling (i.e., choice of units) of both the perturbed input dimension and the output axis.
+A similar comment applies to the relation between scales (units) of each of the input dimensions, which should be in meaningful proportions to each other.
+Such choices rely on domain knowledge for each use case.
+In the systems analyzed here, all parameters correspond to rule rate constants with equal numerical ranges and units, so no scaling was required.

 This approach, where we dynamically adjust the sample size based on the observed variability, not only gives control over the the precision of the analysis, but also ensures that just enough data is collected per point to achieve the desired precision, avoiding unnecessary sampling and saving time and resources.